devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_03.md

 ### The Context

 Your bucket is now in place and is ready to be used to get the files from Magasin & Cie.
-Of course, a file in a bucket is not really useful so we will then integrate it to get great insights.
+Of course, a file in a bucket is not really useful so we will then integrate it to get the insights.

 In this context, as soon as a file arrive in the bucket.
-We want to perform so verification on the file.
+We want to perform some verifications on the file.
 The requirements given to Magasin & Cie to have a pipeline ready to use is to have well formatted & defined files sent to our bucket.

 We asked for the files: